Cancer

 Supporting The Immune System Physically: Diet

-Supporting the Immune System Physically: Mobilising Body Energy
+Supporting the Immune System Physically: Mobilizing Body Energy

 Practitioners of Chi Kung claim to be able to direct body energy in order to cause specified effects in cells, including enhancing the activity of lymphocytes and removing cancer cells.